How to Soften Brown Sugar

 We've all been there: brown sugar turned to brick.
 But don’t fret, you can’t unboil an egg but you can re-soften brown sugar.
 Here are our sugar-saving tips.

 Nothing will spoil your cookie-making plans quicker than gathering up your ingredients only to discover that the brown sugar at the back of your cupboard is rock-hard.
 We tackled this problem in our test kitchen and discovered that stale brown sugar can be salvaged and softened.
 You can also keep a brand-new bag as soft as wet sand, indefinitely.

 If you have 2 to 3 days: Transfer your brown sugar into an airtight container and try resuscitating it with something that can add moisture, like a slice of bread (we know this one works!) or a couple of damp tea bags.
-We also tried other recommended fixes like marshmallows — which had not effect — and apple slices, which turned slimy.
+We also tried other recommended fixes like marshmallows — which had no effect — and apple slices, which turned slimy.

-If you only have 2 to 3 minutes: Often we are caught off guard by rock-hard brown sugar, so advanced planning isn’t an option.
+If you only have 2 to 3 minutes: Often we are caught off guard by rock-hard brown sugar, so planning in advance isn’t an option.
 For the quickest results, place a lump of hardened sugar in a small microwave-safe bowl and cover it with a moist paper towel.
-Zap the sugar in the microwave, on high in 20-second increments, breaking up any large clumps with a fork as you go.
+Zap the sugar in the microwave on high in 20-second increments, breaking up any large clumps with a fork as you go.
 Be careful not to let the sugar start to melt or it will harden into a caramelized mess when it cools.